-4. Pledges Receivable
+Note 4.
+Pledges Receivable

-Pledges receivable at June 30, 2023 and 2022, are as follows:
+Pledges receivable at June 30, 2024 and 2023, are as follows:

-2023 2022 Due in: Less than one year One to five years \$ 37,50 Less: Present value discount of pledges 112,50 (2,17 • \$ 110,33 0 \$ 222,682
+Duain 2024 2023 Due in Less than one year \$ 102,500 \$ 37,500 One to five years 232,500 335,000 75,000 112,500 Present value discount of pledges (10,731) (2,170) \$ 324,269 \$ 110,330

-Pledges receivable are discounted at rates ranging between 1.48% and 1.52%.
-Pledges receivable comprises one donation for the endowment fund in 2022 and one donation for the animal hospital in 2023.
-As discuss in Note 1, the endowment fund pledge receivable was transferred to the Foundation on July 1, 2022.
+Pledge receivables are discounted at rates ranging between 1.52% and 2.11%.
+Pledges receivable comprises three donations for various projects in 2024 and one donation for the animal hospital in 2023.

-5. Fair Value Measurement
+Note 5.
+Fair Value Measurement

 Fair value as defined under GAAP is an exit price, representing the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 GAAP establishes a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value.
-These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs about which little or no market data exists, therefore requiring an entity to develop its own assumptions.
+These tiers include Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs about which little or no market data exists, therefore requiring an entity to develop its own assumptions.

-There were no changes in fiscal 2023 or 2022 to the Society's valuation techniques used to measure asset and liability fair values on a recurring basis.
+There were no changes in fiscal 2024 or 2023 to the Society's valuation techniques used to measure asset and liability fair values on a recurring basis.

-Mutual funds
+Mutual Funds